sematext/docs/docs/synthetics/sync-user-journey-scripts.md

 ## Setup GitHub Actions

 To sync User Journey scripts, you will need to set up GitHub Actions in your GitHub repository.
-There are two available workflows.
-You can choose to use only one of them or you can use them both - they are complementary.
+There are two available synchronization workflows.
+You can choose to use only one of them or you can use them both - they complement each other.
 The [sync_updated_scripts.yml](https://cdn.sematext.com/github-sync-scripts/sync_updated_scripts.yml) workflow detects updated script files and updates the [Browser monitor’s](./browser-monitor.md)) scripts in Sematext Cloud.
 The  [sync_added_scripts.yml](https://cdn.sematext.com/github-sync-scripts/sync_added_scripts.yml) workflow detects any added scripts and creates a new Browser monitor for each script added to your repository.
 The workflows will be executed every time you push new commits or merge a PR to your default branch.

 Notes:
 * These workflows don’t do anything with scripts you delete from your repository.
 In other words, if you delete a script from your repository the script will remain in Sematext until you explicitly remove it from there by yourself.

 * The sync is unidirectional.
 That is, syncing is only from GitHub to Sematext.
 This means that if you modify a User Journey script in Sematext, the changes will not be propagated to the GitHub repository.
-If you update the script in your repository then all the changes that were added directly in Sematext will be overwritten.
+If you update the script in your repository then all the changes to that script that were made directly in Sematext will be overwritten.

 * If your default branch is not “master” you will need to update the workflows with the name of your default branch.